vpayno/exercism-workspace/go/lasagna/lasagna-doc.md

 ## Constants

-OvenTime is the amount of time the lasagna should bake for\.
+OvenTime is the amount of time the lasagna should bake for.

 ```go
 const OvenTime = 40